fwd-io/odl-hamburg/README.md

         git clone git://github.com/fwd-io/odl.docpad.git

-2. Install the dependencies and run the docpad server
+2. Install the dependencies

         cd odl.docpad
         npm install

+22. To make docpad generate your site and watch the files for changes, type

         docpad run

 3. Take a look at your fresh website at [http://localhost:9778](http://localhost:9778)